shubhankarr2004/Chatbot-Widget/readme.txt

 ## 🤝 Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you’d like to change.
-PS: You might have to change the LLM model before running, as Google keeps updating them!
+PS: You might need to update the LLM model before running it, as Google keeps updating it!

 ---